allanwang888/-ROS2---Publisher-Subscriber-Practice-Tasks/README.md

 ## Task 1: Modify the Publisher

-Your first task is to modify the existing `simple_publisher.py` script to change its output data and frequency.
+Your first task is to modify the existing `simple_publisher.py` script to change its output data and frequency (NOTE: THE ONE THAT WE DID IN THE VIDEO - YOU HAVE TO MODIFY IT).

 ### ( Instructions ):
 1. Open your `simple_publisher.py` file in your code editor.